 - Creating a custom WordPress website

 Also Read :- The Truth About Website Hosting Costs

 Let’s take a look at how much each of these projects costs and how you may prevent overspending.

 Cost of making a low budget WordPress website

 You can put together a completely functional WP website for yourself for less than $100.
 Here’s how much it costs to build a WordPress website on a shoestring budget.

-You’ll need a domain name and web hosting to get started.
+You’ll need a domain name and web hosting and a web hosting guide to getting started.